Darkelf2024/Darkelf-Browser/README.md

 ## 🛡️ **Community & Feedback**
 We value your input!
 - **[Open an Issue](https://github.com/Darkelf2024/Darkelf-Browser/issues)** for bug reports or feature requests.
 - Join us on [Discord](https://discord.gg/czAb2c2T) to contribute ideas.
+- Join Our Discord Channel for further Walthrough/Visuals for Guidance with Darkelf Browser.

 ---